scope-lab-vu/Risk-Aware-Scene-Generation-CPS/README.md

 ## Downloads

-The following files need to be downloaded and they can be got using one of the follwings methods.
+The following files need to be downloaded and they can be got using one of the listed methods.

 ***Manual Downloads***